 - Featured images for events in the Carousel shortcode

-- Deactivate all your plugins and let the MEC remain active only, set your theme on default, then reload the page.
-If the issue is solved, then activate your plugins one by one and your theme, refresh your page, and check to see which plugin is causing the issue.
-Please let us know the results.
+- Deactivate all your plugins and let MEC remain active alone, set your theme on default, then reload the page.
+If the issue is solved, then activate your plugins one by one and then your theme, refresh your page, and check to see which plugin is causing the issue.
+Then let us know the results.

 If the issue persists, please follow the instruction below.